John Wesley: Education

 In June 1720, Wesley entered Christ Church, Oxford.
 After graduating in 1724, Wesley stayed on at Christ Church to study for his master's degree.

-He was ordained a deacon on 25 September 1725—holy orders being a necessary step toward becoming a fellow and tutor at the university.
-On 17 March 1726, Wesley was unanimously elected a fellow of Lincoln College, Oxford.
-This carried with it the right to a room at the college and regular salary.
+He was ordained a deacon on 19 September 1725—holy orders being a necessary step toward becoming a fellow and tutor at the university.
+On 17 March 1726, Wesley was unanimously elected a fellow of Lincoln College, Oxford; this carried with it the right to a room at the college and regular salary.
 While continuing his studies, he taught Greek and philosophy, lectured on the New Testament and moderated daily disputations at the university.
 However, a call to ministry intruded upon his academic career.
 In August 1727, after completing his master's degree, Wesley returned to Epworth.
 His father had requested his assistance in serving the neighbouring cure of Wroot.
 Ordained a priest on 22 September 1728, Wesley served as a parish curate for two years.

-In the year of his ordination he read Thomas à Kempis and Jeremy Taylor, showed his interest in mysticism, and began to seek the religious truths which underlay the great revival of the 18th century.
+In the year of his ordination, he read Thomas à Kempis and Jeremy Taylor, showed his interest in mysticism, and began to seek the religious truths which underlay the great revival of the 18th century.
 The reading of William Law's Christian Perfection and A Serious Call to a Devout and Holy Life gave him, he said, a more sublime view of the law of God; and he resolved to keep it, inwardly and outwardly, as sacredly as possible, believing that in obedience he would find salvation.
 He pursued a rigidly methodical and abstemious life, studied Scripture, and performed his religious duties diligently, depriving himself so that he would have alms to give.
 He began to seek after holiness of heart and life.

-Wesley returned to Oxford in November 1729 at the request of the Rector of Lincoln College and to maintain his status as junior fellow.
+Wesley returned to Oxford in November 1729 at the request of the Rector of Lincoln College and to maintain his status as a junior fellow.